steeleduncan/cix/Readme.md

 See below for the Bitbucket equivalent, and details of what permissions to allow on the token.

 Cix will use git to pull the repositories over SSH, using whatever permissions are available in that context.
-It is also designed so that Cix doesn't need to run continuously, if it is running your laptop when it goes to sleep, it will pull and run tests again on wake.
+Cix is designed so that it doesn't need to run continuously, if it is running your laptop when it goes to sleep, it will pull and run tests again on wake.

 Cix was inspired by [nix-simple-ci](https://github.com/ElvishJerricco/nix-simple-ci)